About reRoot

 Vision & Invitation

 We are living in a time of ecological, social, and spiritual breakdown, alongside a growing crisis of disconnection and meaning.
-Many efforts to respond are genuine, but they stay at the level of policies, programs, and processes, without shifting the underlying orientations that continue to shape these crises.
+Many efforts to respond are genuine, but remain at the level of policies, programs, and processes without shifting the deeper beliefs and premises that continue to shape these crises.

 reRoot exists to support deeper sources of meaning, purpose, and responsibility.
-We help people shift the beliefs and premises that shape how they act, decide, and relate, so change happens at the root rather than only in policies or programs.
+We help teams examine and shift the beliefs and premises shaping how they act, decide, and relate, so change happens at the root rather than only in policies or programs.

-We envision generative collaborative spaces where people support one another to reconnect with and contribute from their gifts in service of the wellbeing of people, place, and future generations.
+We envision people supporting one another to reconnect with meaning and contribute from their distinct gifts, roles, and responsibilities in service of the wellbeing of people, place, and future generations.